n3rada/msauth-browser/README.md

 Microsoft first-party apps have hardcoded, pre-approved scopes.

-You cannot simply add `ChannelMessage.Read.All` to the scope parameter of the Teams application—the request will fail.
+You cannot simply add `ChannelMessage.Read.All` to the scope parameter of the Teams application, the request will fail.

 ## Why not [microsoft-authentication-library-for-python](https://github.com/AzureAD/microsoft-authentication-library-for-python)?